 Frequently Asked Questions

-• Quick answer: No, we build targeted, efficient AI tools like surrogate models to solve real-world problems without the massive costs of generative AI.
+TL;DR: No, we build targeted, efficient AI tools (like surrogate models) to solve real-world problems without the massive costs or negative impacts of generative AI.

 We are not building a generative AI model.
 When we talk about AI, we mean the full history and scientific breakthroughs of the past 65+ years, not just popularized neural networks.

-It’s an extreme challenge to get for-profit companies to stop focusing on popular generative applications, but we believe the fight is worth it!
+It’s an extreme challenge to get for-profit companies and the research community to stop focusing on popular generative applications, but we believe the fight is worth it!

-• Quick answer: We want AI to use less data, less energy, causing far less environmental impact.
+TL;DR: We want AI to use less data, less energy, causing far less environmental impact long term.

 The environmental cost of AI is massive, but not unsolvable.
 Our general logic: start with smarter methods that need far less data and computing power leading to a vast reduction in environmental impacts.

 Machine learning needs a complete overhaul.
-Instead of neural networks, we use alternative models like Gaussian Process Models.
+Instead of neural networks, we pursue alternative models such as Gaussian Process Models.
 These models build structure into the math so instead of estimating millions of parameters, we only estimate a few.

-Real Good’s Data Science team has institutional knowledge and spent years studying how to improve the scalability of the models.
-By leveraging techniques they developed in the past we can work toward a brighter future.
-Their methodology uses a small amount of data, accessing only parts of it at a time.
+Real Good’s Data Science team has institutional knowledge and spent years studying how to improve the scalability of these models.
+Whether these models are applicable to the future or not, we take this approach with computational efficiency at it’s core to work toward a brighter future.
+One methodology uses a small amount of data, accessing only parts of it at a time.
 (The famous MuyGPs!)
-If we can prove these methods work at scale, we can push for tech companies and other large polluters to adopt them.
+If we can prove these methods or similar work at scale, we could advocate for tech companies and other large polluters to adopt these types of strategies.

 How much more efficient are we talking?

 Before founding Real Good AI, Dr. Amanda Muyskens collaborated with Dr. Imène Goumiri and Dr. Min Priest on a study showing about a 97% reduction in computational cost from their Gaussian Process Model compared to a convolutional neural network for a similar problem (read the paper).
-After launching the nonprofit, Dr. Muyskens invited both researchers to join her here, where the team is now working to apply the same approach to more problems and larger datasets, leading to even more efficiency.
+After launching the nonprofit, Dr. Muyskens invited both researchers to join her here, where the team is now working to apply similarly inspired approaches to more problems and larger datasets, which could potentially produce more efficiency.

-• Quick answer: AI should support, not replace, human creativity.
-We work with artists to protect their work, raise awareness, and fund creative projects.
+TL;DR: AI should support (not replace) human creativity.
+We work with artists to protect their work, raise awareness, and fund human-created creative projects.

 The way many tech companies are incorporating art into AI is deeply flawed.
 They’re trying to replace human artists — a mistake rooted in a fundamental misunderstanding of why humans create art in the first place.